 Hold that thought about keys, because it's relevant to this song, too.

 Epstein felt bad about what had happened.
 So he went to see her at a local jazz club.
 She had been born Priscilla White, but everyone abbreviated it, and on stage they called her Swinging Cilla.
 The new music paper Mersey Beat gave her a favorable mention, but the editor Bill Harry, as is often the way with journalists, was unreliable of memory.
 So he credited Cilla White as "Cilla Black".
 Close enough for media work.
 Miss White liked the way that sounded, and ever after she was Cilla Black.
 Epstein moved her to London, negotiated a deal with Parlophone Records and George Martin, and John and Paul rattled off a couple of songs for her.
-Over the years all four Beatles wrote for her, including Ringo Starr with "Photograph", which he decided on reflection to keep for himself.
+Over the years all four Beatles wrote for her, including Ringo Starr with "Photograph", which he decided upon reflection to keep for himself.

 But the Lennon & McCartney stuff didn't do much for Cilla, and it took Bacharach & David's "Anyone Who Had a Heart" and the above-mentioned "You're My World" to give her a pair of back-to-back Number Ones in 1964.
 The former is what the rock generation call a "cover" - the Brit hit of Dionne Warwick's Billboard smash - but Cilla could cover better than most: Her "You've Lost That Lovin' Feeling" gave the Righteous Brothers a run for their money, and got to Number Two in Britain.